 Vertical root fractures may not be noticed until a bone or gum infection develops.

 A fracture may not be seen with the naked eye.
 Your dentist will ask about your symptoms.
 You may be asked: Do you remember biting down hard on something?When do you notice pain?What types of food cause pain?

 You may not able to identify the exact tooth that has a fracture.
-Your doctor will look for the fracture based on your feedback.
-To help locate the fracture or determine the extent to the fracture your dentist may do the following test: Dye staining—a solution is put on the tooth to help see the crackTransillumination—passing a light through the toothPeriodontal probing—using special tools to look for the extent of crackBite test—you will be asked to bite down on a stick to find the specific tooth causing problemsX-ray—to look for certain defects, since not all fractures can be seen on x-ray
+Your dentist will look for the fracture based on your feedback.
+To help locate the fracture or determine the extent of the fracture, your dentist may do the following tests: Dye staining—a solution is put on the tooth to help see the crackTransillumination—passing a light through the toothPeriodontal probing—using special tools to look for the extent of crackBite test—you will be asked to bite down on a stick to find the specific tooth causing problemsX-ray—to look for certain defects, since not all fractures can be seen on x-ray

 Early diagnosis may help save the tooth before the fracture progresses.